• Home

 1. Open banking

-Open banking centers its focus on the controlled exchange of financial information, empowering account holders to share their financial data with unconventional financial institutions securely.
 Through accessible APIs (application programming interfaces), third-party providers gain access to clients' financial information.
 It is a resource frequently utilized by various fintech enterprises offering services such as budgeting, expense tracking, financial planning, and lending.

 Thanks to the proliferation of open banking apps, account holders now reap the rewards of receiving routine reports.
 They detail their account balances, expenditures, and accumulated savings.

-Businesses are capitalizing on cognitive automation, engagement enhancement, data analysis, and insights-driven capabilities.
-Enterprises aim to enhance the realm of intelligent banking services.
 With its multifaceted capabilities, AI can proficiently manage client data and offer astute recommendations for financial management strategies.
 Also, AI can identify human errors and maintain stringent control over the quality of banking operations.

 A notable example of AI's integration into the fintech sector can be observed in the partnership between UBS Group, a global financial powerhouse, and a Singapore-based fintech company specializing in AI-driven banking assistants.
-UBS Group spearheaded the development of a premium service tailored for VIP clients.
-This company provides clients with intelligent insights and forecasts of their income and expenses.

-3. DeFi & DLT
+3. DeFi (decentralized finance) & DLT (distributed ledger technology)

 Distributed ledger technology (DLT) is a sophisticated digital system that enables multiple computers or nodes to maintain a tamper-resistant and transparent ledger of transactions collaboratively.
 This technology, often associated with blockchain, offers decentralization and immutability.
 DLT relies on consensus among participants to ensure the security and accuracy of recorded data.